Texas-Robotics-Academy/markdown/virtual/install_virtual_machine_mac.md

 ## Create the virtual machine
 1. Open VMWare
-2. Click “Create a New Virtual Machine” (if the installation screen doesn’t come up automatically)
+2. Click the plus button on the top left corner if (if the installation screen doesn’t come up automatically)
-3. Find and add your downloaded Ubuntu ISO File (drag and drop)
+3. Install from disc or image then find and add your downloaded Ubuntu ISO File (drag and drop)

     {{ site.data.alerts.img_50 }}
     img/vmwizardmac.png